PLP-MERN-Stack-Development/week-1-mongodb-fundamentals-assignment-Leemo-ui/README.md

 This project implements a bookstore database using MongoDB with various queries and operations.

+## Try it Online

+- [Open in MongoDB Playground](https://mongoplayground.net/) - A lightweight online environment for testing MongoDB queries.
+- [Try in MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) - Create and manage your own MongoDB cluster in the cloud.
+- [Practice on MongoDB University](https://university.mongodb.com/) - Learn MongoDB concepts and practice queries with guided tutorials.

+These online environments allow you to practice MongoDB queries without local installation.

 ## Setup Instructions

 1. Install MongoDB on your system if not already installed